- ABMS Certification:

 - Associate Professor

 Dr. Alexander Krupnick is the surgical director of lung transplant and an associate professor of surgery at the University of Virginia.
-His clinical expertise is lung transplant and thoracic oncology, including lung and esophageal cancer, as well as benign foregut disease and chest wall deformities.
+His clinical expertise is in transplantation oncology, including lung and esophageal cancer, as well as benign foregut disease and chest wall deformities.
 He is board-certified in both general and thoracic surgery.

 Dr. Krupnick was born in Ukraine and became a U.S. citizen as a teenager in 1984.
 He completed his undergraduate studies and earned his medical degree at the University of Michigan.
-His surgical internship, surgical residency and a surgical research fellowship took place at the University of Pennsylvania; he then completed two fellowships at Barnes-Jewish Hospital of Washington University in St. Louis — one in lung transplant and the second in thoracic surgery.
+His surgical residency and a surgical research fellowship took place at the University of Pennsylvania.
+He then completed two fellowships at Barnes-Jewish Hospital of Washington University in St. Louis — one in lung transplant and the second in thoracic surgery.

 After joining the faculty of Washington University in St. Louis in 2007, he became a tenured associate professor of surgery, pathology and immunology and director of the Chest Wall Deformities Clinic at Barnes-Jewish Hospital.
 He joined the UVA faculty in 2016.